Center for Asian American Media

 IMPACT

 Careers.
-CAAM empowers filmmakers to achieve their full potential by providing training, funding, distribution, and access to professional networks.
+CAAM empowers storytellers to achieve their full potential by providing training, funding, distribution, and access to professional networks.

 Community.
 Connecting filmmakers and their stories to people and communities in schools, community centers, theaters, and neighborhoods, bridging conversations about inclusiveness and social equity.